Space-time reduced basis methods for parametrized unsteady Stokes equations: Space--time reduced basis methods for parametrized unsteady incompressible Stokes equations

 \subsection{Offline Phase: assembling of parameter--independent quantities}

 The second step of the offline phase consists in assembling, once and for all, the space--time reduced parameter--independent quantities.
-Problems featuring affine parametric dependency are considered in \cite{ballarin2015supremizer}; in the general case, approximate affine decompositions can be retrieved exploiting the (M)DEIM algorithm \cite{chaturantabut2010nonlinear}.
-However, to simplify the analysis, in this work we restrict to the case when all parametric dependency comes with the Dirichlet data, whose information is stored in the right--hand side vector.
-Therefore, the reduced left--hand side matrix $\widehat{\bm{A}}^{st}$ (see Eq.\eqref{eq: monolitic_FOM_system}) can be assembled once and for all at this stage.
-The computations can be performed efficiently, leveraging the saddle point structure of the matrix, so that
+In this work, we consider a problem featuring an affinely parametrized left--hand side term and non--affinely parametrized Dirichlet data, whose information is stored in the right--hand side vector.
+In the general case, approximate affine decompositions can be retrieved by exploiting the (M)DEIM algorithm \cite{chaturantabut2010nonlinear}.
+Let us define the parameter--independent space--reduced matrices